GoogleCloudPlatform/service-extensions/plugins/README.md

     HTTP header (client-device-type) to shard requests based on device according to the existence of HTTP Client Hints or User-Agent header values.
-*   [Block request with particular URL/header](samples/block_request): Check if the client's referrer and host headers are consistent with each other.
+*   [Block request with particular URL/header](samples/block_request): Check if the client's referer and host headers are consistent with each other.
     If there's a mismatch, a 403 Forbidden error is returned.

 # Samples tests